 - Materials: Premium 304 stainless steel, minimalist designs, and often wood or cork accents.

-Which Features Actually Matter in 2025?
+Which Features Actually Matter?

 How to Keep Your Kettle Happy (and Your Water Tasting Great)